fazleh2010/term-a-llod-demo/README.md

 docker run -p 8080:8080 -it fazleh/term-a-llod:latest
 ```
 3. Go to home page at http://localhost:8080/status?view=status of the system.
 4. Publish your terminology using the following curl command.
-Here ,solar.tbx' is the terminology file and 'mappings.default' is the mapping file.
+Here ,solar.tbx' is the terminology file and ,mappings.default' is the mapping file.
 ```
 curl -X POST --progress-bar \
     --verbose \